 If you're looking for an event venue with a difference in West Yorkshire then look no further.
-Located in the heart of Bradford, the National Media Museum is a unique choice offering five floors of spectacular galleries, two state-of-the-art auditoria and the IMAX experience – all housed within a magnificent glazed frontage.
+Located in the heart of Bradford, the National Science and Media Museum is a unique choice offering five floors of spectacular galleries, two state-of-the-art auditoria and the IMAX experience – all housed within a magnificent glazed frontage.

 If you are looking for a truly unique venue then the Mansion House at Edinburgh Zoo is the answer.
 We offer meetings, conferencing, private dinners, drinks receptions, family or corporate away days and weddings as well as a range of exciting team building activities all based in the heart of one of Scotlands most popular tourist attractions.

 Edgbaston is one the UK’s leading sporting venues which features an array of versatile, modern and luxurious suites that are suitable for any occasion from small meetings to large conferences.
 Our unique and iconic venue provides an exquisite backdrop with suites that offer natural daylight and stunning views overlooking the famous Edgbaston pitch.

 Whether it's a conference, product launch or informal gathering, you'll find the Museum of Science and Industry in Manchester makes every event unique.

 The museum opened its doors in 1983 and is located on the original terminus of the worlds first inter-city railway, Liverpool Road.
 There are 5 Listed buildings, 2 of them listed as Grade I.

 Hever Castle in Kent is a truly unique castle venue perfect for meetings, conference and dinners.Oonly 40 minutes from London, the stunning 13th century Castle was once the childhood home of Anne Boleyn.
 The venue offers many options within its 680 acre estate including The Astor Wing, The Guthrie Pavilion and Golf Course.